RetroShare/RetroShare/libresapi/src/webui/README.md

 		npm install
 	- run Retroshare with webinterface on port 9090
-	- during development, run this command (use MinGW shell on Windows) while true; do make dist/livereload --silent; sleep 1; done
+	- during development, run this command (use MinGW shell on Windows) while true; do make ../webfiles/livereload --silent; sleep 1; done
-	- the command will copy the source files to the "dist" directory if they change
+	- the command will copy the source files to libresapi/src/webfiles if they change
 	- it will trigger livereload at http://localhost:9090/api/v2/livereload/trigger

 API DOCUMENTATION